danielmkarlsson/sc4reaper/README.md

 This is our DAW:
 http://Reaper.fm

-This let's us do _anything and everything we could ever dream of_ by writing code:
+This let's us do _anything and everything that we could ever dream of_ by writing code:
 https://supercollider.github.io

 Running this command in Terminal.app let's us install all kinds of cool apps and things from anywhere we prefer: